cloudfoundry/stratos/docs/status_updates.md

 Weekly status updates are published here.

+## 3 August 2018
+This week we've focused on..

+- Making metrics components easier to deploy.
+This will help us apply polish and publicise CF metrics in the coming weeks.
+- Improving test suites and coverage.
+- Responding to community issues.
+There's been an increase in use and some great contributions.
+- Fixing older, but still valid, issues that haven't quite been important to address at the time.

 ## 27 July 2018

 The main news this week is that we have released a first version of Stratos 2.0.